Eczema bleach bath: Can it improve my symptoms?

 If properly diluted and used as directed, a bleach bath is safe for children and adults.
 For best results:

-- Add 1/2 cup (about 118 milliliters) of bleach to a 40-gallon (about 151-liter) bathtub filled with warm water.
+- Add 1/4 cup (about 59 milliliters) to 1/2 cup (about 118 milliliters) of bleach to a 40-gallon (about 151-liter) bathtub filled with warm water.
 Measures are for a U.S. standard-sized tub filled to the overflow drainage holes.
-Use household bleach, not concentrated bleach.
+Use household bleach and read the product label.
+In the United States, bleach products may contain 6 percent to 8.25 percent sodium hypochlorite, the Environmental Protection Agency says.
+If the concentration of sodium hypochlorite is at the higher end of that range, use less than a 1/2 cup of bleach.

 - Soak from the neck down or just the affected areas of skin for about 10 minutes.